 Gait training with body weight support system (Locomot)

-Gait training with electrical stimulation (Bioness or Parastep 1 System)
+Gait training with electrical stimulation (Bioness)

 Gait training with various leg braces